dijksterhuis/cleverSpeech/README.md

 ### cleverSpeech top-level project structure

-- `.jenkins` contains the groovy scripts used by a local Jenkins instance to build and run experiments.
+- `jenkins` contains the scripts used by a local Jenkins instance to build and run experiments.
-- `./bin/` contains shell scripts to get audio sample data and (hopefully) DeepSpeech data files.
+- `bin/` contains shell scripts to get audio sample data and DeepSpeech data files.
-- [`./cleverspeech/`](https://github.com/dijksterhuis/cleverspeech-py) is the main package used to design and run attacks.
+- [`cleverspeech/`](https://github.com/dijksterhuis/cleverspeech-py) is the main package used to design and run attacks.
-- `./docker/` contains the files needed to build docker images.
+- `docker/` contains the files needed to build the docker images.
-- [`./experiments/`](https://github.com/dijksterhuis/cleverspeech-exp) has all the definitions for different attacks/experiments.
-Includes additional code for some experiments which extends the `cleverspeech` package.
+- [`experiments/`](https://github.com/dijksterhuis/cleverspeech-exp) has all the definitions for different attacks/experiments.
+Includes additional code for some experiments which extend the `cleverspeech` package.
-- `./models/` was originally meant to include a variety of models I was aiming to test but only includes a [modified version of Mozilla DeepSpeech](https://github.com/dijksterhuis/DeepSpeechAdversary) so far.
+- `models/` was originally meant to include a variety of models I was aiming to test but only includes a [modified version of Mozilla DeepSpeech](https://github.com/dijksterhuis/DeepSpeechAdversary) so far.

 ## run the code

-*N.B.*: These docker instructions are out of date as I'm in the middle of a big refactor.

 Docker images are available [here](https://hub.docker.com/u/dijksterhuis/cleverspeech).
 The `latest` tag image includes all experiments at their current point in development (basically dev/unstable).
-`r*` tags are snapshots of the code when run for a specific experiment (e.g. for a paper/thesis/workshop etc.).
+`r*` tags will be snapshots of the code that was run for a specific experiment (e.g. for a paper/thesis/workshop etc.).

 My work is packaged with docker so that: